eugenia1984/english/glossary.md

 - **inactive** is used to describe a state of not being active or engaged in physical movement.
 It can refer to a lack of physical activity or any kind of action.

+- **Indoor** refers to activities done inside a building.
+Example: `Indoor activities include reading and cooking`

 - **industry** refers to a specific sector of the economy or a type of business activity.
 Different industries have their own sets of rules, regulations, and practices.Example: ``The technology industry is known for rapid innovation``.

 - **in her position**: to connect someone's qualities to their job/ role.
 When Tom talks about `great traits for someone in her position`, he means that Maria's qualities are perfect for the responsibilities and tasks she has as a team lead.